ruhulaminparvez/JavaScript/04_JS-Variables/Js-Variables_README.md

 }
 ```

-Redeclaring a variable with const, in another scope, or in another block, is allowed:
+Redeclaring a variable with `const`, in another scope, or in another block, is allowed:
 ```
 const x = 2;       // Allowed